Skip to content

 2. About us

-3. Our history
+3. Our History

-Our history
+Our History

-Our purposes
+Our Purposes

 The International Penal and Penitentiary Foundation (IPPF) is an international organisation with a history spanning over 150 years.

-Our roots can be traced to 1872, when an International Prison Commission (IPC) was set up to collect national prison statistics and make recommendations for prison reform.
-When the League of Nations was formed in 1919, the IPC became affiliated with the League, in 1929, the IPC became the International Penal and Penitentiary Commission (IPPC).
-Our strong roots in international human rights bodies is further found in the fact that the IPPF’s originating statute was created by the United Nations.
-After the Economic and Social Council decided that the UN should assume responsibility for action in the area of crime prevention and the treatment of offenders in 1948, the IPPC was dissolved in 1951 and its functions were transferred to the UN.
-In July 1951, the International Penal and Penitentiary Foundation was then created as a Foundation governed by Swiss law.
-Its seat continues to be in Bern, Switzerland.
+Our strong foundations in international human rights bodies are further reflected in the fact that the IPPF’s originating statute was created by the United Nations.
+In 1948, the Economic and Social Council of the UN (ECOSOC) decided that the UN should assume responsibility for action in the field of crime prevention and the treatment of offenders.
+As a result, the IPPC was dissolved in 1951 and its functions were transferred to the UN.

-International Gouvernance
+International Governance

 In terms of governance, IPPF has the benefit of the remaining assets of the former IPPC.
 This link with the IPPC is also found in the membership of the IPPF.
 Under its statutes, the most recent of which date from 2016, our foundation comprises three committees: the Principal Committee; the Associates Committee and the Fellows Committee.
 The Principal Committee comprises persons from each country that was an active member of the IPPC at the time of its dissolution.
 Today, there are twenty-five countries represented: Argentina, Austria, Belgium, Chile, Denmark, Egypt, Finland, France, Germany, Hungary, Ireland, Italy, Japan, Luxembourg, Norway, The Netherlands, New Zealand, Poland, Portugal, South Africa, Spain, Sweden, Switzerland, the United Kingdom, and the United States of America.
 Each country has a maximum of three members on the Principal Committee, representing academia, judiciary and criminal justice and prison administration giving IPPF its unique structure and range of expertise.
 The Associates Committee’s members can come from any other country or public or private international organisations working in our field.
 Our Fellows Committee comprises those who have previously served on the Principal Committee or the Associates Committee.